HYP3R00T/CelestialDocs/content/docs/guides/frontmatter-reference.md

 - Keep `title` concise and descriptive—this is shown in the page header and in the sidebar (unless overridden).
 - Use `description` for short summaries that help readers decide whether to read the page.
-- Use `pubDatetime` and `modDatetime` consistently (ISO 8601) so that date-based listings work correctly.
 - Prefer simple `.md` files for most content; only use `.mdx` when you need interactive components.
 - Use `navHidden` for pages that should be accessible but not shown in the public sidebar (e.g., internal notes or in-progress content).
 - For icons, emoji are the simplest option; add custom SVGs to `src/assets/icons/` when you need a branded icon.